Clingonboy/sierpinski-triangle/README.md

 I start this project to try to animate it on a web page with a canvas.

-It is not finished yet.
+It is not finished yet but it is make with 🇻 in 🐧 with ❤️  .